About the Journal

 Fundamental Errors in Published Works

-When an author discovers a significant error or inaccuracy in his/her published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+When an author discovers a significant error or inaccuracy in their published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 Disclosure and Conflicts of Interest